Greater Glory Ahead

 [ READ ] Haggai 2

-The Command to Rebuild the Temple
+The Coming Glory of the Temple

-Haggai 2:1-15
+Haggai 2:1-23

 The temple they were building looked nothing like the one they remembered.
 The older ones in the crowd knew it.
 They had seen Solomon's temple before it fell, and what stood before them now was a fraction of what once was.
 Haggai doesn't pretend otherwise.
 God doesn't either.
 The question God asks is honest: Does it not seem like nothing to you?